synosys/lockdown-monitor/content/en/blog/first-report/index.md

 +++
 date = "2020-04-05"
-title = "First Report: Mobility in Germany and Social Distancing" slug = "first-report-general-mobility"
+title = "Mobility in Germany and Social Distancing" slug = "first-report-general-mobility"
 +++